I have been on a carnivore diet for over a decade, and I've heard many people asking if it is okay to add fruits to your meal plans.

 Who Should Avoid Eating Fruit?

-You should avoid eating fruit if you are allergic to it, suffer from a chronic illness, or want to lose weight.
+You should avoid eating fruit if you are allergic to it, have a chronic illness, or want to lose weight.

 The last one is particularly true for sweet fruits (apples, oranges, mangoes, and pears).
 Here’s why.